 Noise sources at the project site would include inverters and transformers necessary to convert the generated power to collection voltage.
-The 250 MW Solar Blue Project would include a total of 100 inverter/transformer pads (i.e., 1 per 2.5 MW of output).
-The predicted noise level attributable to one inverter/transformer is 52 dBA L{max}/L{eq} measured at a distance of 50 feet from the equipment.
-The operation the 100 inverters/transformers at the project would result in an estimated worst-case noise level of 72 dBA L{max}/L{eq} , measured at a distance of 50 feet (Ibid.).
+The 150 MW Chestnut Solar Project would include a total of 60 inverter/transformer pads (i.e., 1 per 2.5 MW of output).
+The predicted noise level attributable to one inverter/transformer is 52 dBA at a distance of 50 feet from the equipment.
+The operation of the 60 inverters/transformers at the project would result in an estimated worst-case noise level of 72 dBA, measured at a distance of 50 feet.

-The project would include one substation, located along the southern site boundary, for the purpose of stepping up voltage levels to 230-kV for transmission on the Gen-Tie Line to the Gates Substation in Fresno County (The impacts associated with the Gen-Tie Line were addressed in the Aquamarine Solar Project and Gen-Tie Line IS/MND, which was recently adopted by the Kings County Planning Commission).
+The project would include one substation, located in the northeast corner of the site, for the purpose of stepping up voltage levels to 230-kV for transmission on the Gen-Tie Line to the Gates Substation in Fresno County.
+(The impacts associated with the Gen-Tie Line were addressed in the Aquamarine Solar Project and Gen-Tie Line IS/MND, which is anticipated to be adopted by the Kings County Planning Commission on September 9, 2019.)
 Sources of audible noise within a substation include equipment such as transformers, reactors, voltage regulators, circuit breakers and other intermittent noise generators.
 Among these sources, transformers, reactors, and circuit breakers have the greatest potential for producing noise.
 The broadband sound from fans, pumps and coolers has the same character as ambient sound and tends to blend with the ambient noise.
-Reactors are similar to transformers in terms of audible noise and would generate noise levels of about 40 dBA Leq at 200 feet (SLO County 2011, p.
+Reactors are similar to transformers in terms of audible noise and would generate noise levels of about 40 dBA $L{eq}$ at 200 feet (SLO County 2011, p.
 AP.
 4-114).
 The highest noise levels would be produced by circuit breakers, which would occur infrequently when breakers are thrown to protect the system during an electrical fault due to line overloads.
 The resultant noise would be impulsive in character, being loud and short in duration.
-The maximum impulse noise level from the breakers would be approximately 105 dBA L{max} at 50 feet (Ibid.).
+The maximum impulse noise level from the breakers would be approximately 105 dBA $L{max}$ at 50 feet (Ibid.).

-The project would also include a battery storage facility located on 3 acres just east of the onsite substation.
-Based on preliminary plans, the facility would include approximately 84 battery storage units, each enclosed within 40-foot long cargo containers.
+The project would also include a battery storage facility located on 1.5 acres just east of the on-site substation.
+Based on preliminary plans, the facility would include approximately 44 storage battery units, each enclosed within 40-foot long cargo containers).
 Each battery storage unit would be self-contained and would include racks, switchboards, integrated HVAC units, inverters, and transformers.
 Alternatively, the storage configuration could consist of containers for the batteries, with the inverters and transformers located on separate pads outside the containers.
-Under this configuration, there would be 84 inverters and 42 transformers, in addition to the 84 battery enclosures.
+Under this configuration, there would be 44 inverters and 22 transformers, in addition to the 44 battery enclosures.
 In order to calculate worst-case noise conditions, the alternative configuration was evaluated since it would include more unenclosed noise sources than the self-contained configuration.
 The primary noise source would be the HVAC units on each container, which would typically produce noise levels of 68 dBA at a distance of 50 feet during full operation.
 A typical step transformer has a sound rating of 60 dBA at 5 feet, and a typical power inverter has a noise rating of 77 dBA at 6 feet.
-The combined noise level from full operation of all of the planned energy storage elements under the worst-case alternative configuration would be 88 dBA L{max}/L{eq} at 50 feet.
+Illingworth & Rodkin calculated that the combined noise level from full operation of all of the planned energy storage elements under the worst-case alternative configuration would be 88 dBA $L{max}/L{eq}$ at 50 feet.
+The nearest residential receptors to the battery storage facility would be located 2.5 miles to the southeast.